sig-gis/kaza-lcms/README.md

 ![consoleview](imgs/stratifiedEstimationConsole.PNG)

 * You can save or take a screenshot of the printed Accuracy and Area metrics.
 You can also retrieve the confusion/error matrices themselves as total counts or proportions by clicking the 'show error matrices' button in the UI.

+*A good place to save these metrics is in the metrics subfolder generated during the RF Primitives analysis.*

 ![showmatrices](imgs/stratifiedEstimationErrorMatrices.PNG)